rfcx/arbimon-legacy/TEST_NOTES.md

 Test Notes are used to list what pages / components / features / user flows are affected by each update.

 ## v3.0.39

+- CE-1425 Do not update project_id for site if the value is not changed
+  - Site page in the own project: Edit any data except the project
+  - Site page in the own project: Edit the project
+  - Site page in the own project: Edit all rows
+  - Site page in any project with the Amin role: Edit any data except the project
+  - Site page in any project with the Amin role: Edit the project
+  - Site page in any project with the Amin role: Edit all rows

+## v3.0.39
 - The issue with getting all species grouped detections is fixed
   - Recordings page: check all types of exports in the Export reports filter
 - CE-1398 The inability to hear recordings is fixed in the Visualizer page via Safari browser